Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 City and County provide cultural ambassadors/language translators who would assist the Community Organizations with outreach, agenda setting, and creating and editing outreach materials (‘welcome kits’, newsletter articles, etc.) and who would be available for non-English-speaking residents to contact for questions related to City/County business.

-Housing Affordability: Increase affordable housing opportunities in the neighborhoods (see Land Use Goals for details)
+Housing Affordability: Increase affordable housing opportunities in the neighborhoods (see Land Use Goals for details).

-The Unhoused Community: Advocate for housing, and provide information to community members about housing services and social opportunities for people without stable housing
+The Unhoused Community: Advocate for housing and provide information to community members about housing services and social opportunities for people without stable housing

 Outreach/education to general community about issues such as homelessness.

-Support the creation of public art.
+Support public art.